fb-pixel-img

 What laws most impact grocery store food waste?

 While many aspects of food production and sales are regulated, the dates on labels are not.
 That leads to a lot of questions as to whether a product should stay on the shelf—and more often than not, a “if in doubt, chuck it out” mentality is adopted.
-A lot of less-than-perfect yet completely edible food isn’t consumed for that reason.
+A lot of less-than-perfect yet completely edible food isn’t consumed for that reason, leading to an inflated amount of supermarket food waste.

 When it comes to donating food from grocery stores to those in need, it can be tricky and policies vary state-by-state.
 For example, in New York, the Donation and Food Scraps Recycling law requires institutions and businesses that waste an average of two or more tons of food per week to donate extra edible meals and recycle the rest.
 Nationwide, the Food Donation Improvement Act protects organizations who donate food from potential liabilities in order to help get food to those in need while reducing the amount of waste created.